 ON THIS PAGE: You will find out more about the factors that increase the chance of developing meningioma.
-To see other pages, use the menu.
+Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
-Some people with several risk factors never develop tumors, while others with no known risk factors do.
-However, knowing your risk factors and talking about them with your doctor can help you make more informed lifestyle and health care choices.
+Some people with several risk factors never develop a tumor, while others with no known risk factors do.
+Knowing your risk factors and talking about them with your doctor can help you make more informed lifestyle and health care choices.

 The risk factors for meningioma include:

 Age.
-Meningioma is most common in adults 65 years old or older, but can occur at any age.
+Meningioma is most common in adults age 65 or older, but it can occur at any age.
 Meningioma is rare in children.

 Gender.
-Women are more than twice as likely as men to develop meningioma.
-However, men are 3 times as likely as women to be diagnosed with cancerous meningioma.
+Women are about twice as likely as men to develop noncancerous meningioma.
+However, men and women are equally likely to be diagnosed with cancerous meningioma.

 Genetic disorders.
 People with neurofibromatosis type 2 (NF2) have a higher risk of developing meningioma.
 People with NF2 are also more likely to develop cancerous meningioma or more than 1 meningioma.